Venezuelan opposition dissolves Guaido's 'interim government'

 Maduro is blamed for overseeing an oppressive regime and running Venezuela's economy into chaos and poverty for years, with widespread shortages of food and medicine and other essentials.

-And Guaidos international backers, led by the United States, have adopted a more nuanced approach.
+And Guaido's international backers, led by the United States, have adopted a more nuanced approach.
+Backing for him abroad has dwindled over time as he failed to dislodge Maduro.

 At the same time, President Joe Biden's administration rewarded the Maduro government's decision to return to talks with the opposition, with a slight easing of sanctions on the Venezuelan oil industry.